In 2019, there are opportunities for graduates to study for a

 predecessor Super-Kamiokande (Super-K).
 Like T2K, the experiment will be located in Kamioka and use a neutrino beam at

 Other underground and non-accelerator experiments

 Some testing for LZ, for example screening of some of the detector material for radioactivity, is carried out at Boulby, UK.
 Testing for The Neutron EDM

 experiment is making high sensitivity measurements on neutrons from the

 reactor at ILL, Grenoble, France.
+Work is also ongoing for research and development into a possible next generation neutron EDM experiment.
 All these experiments are looking for

 physics outside the standard model.